United Air Lines Flight 266: Investigation

 N7434U had recently been fitted with a generator control panel that had been passed around several different UAL aircraft because of several malfunctions.
 After being installed in N7434U the month prior to the ill-fated flight, generator #3 once again caused operating problems and was swapped with a different unit.
 Since that generator was subsequently tested and found to have no mechanical issues, the control panel was identified as the problem after it caused further malfunctions with the replacement generator.
-Busy operating schedules and limited aircraft availability meant that repair work on N7434U was put on hold, with nothing that could be done in the meantime except to disable the #3 generator.
+Busy operating schedules and limited aircraft availability meant repair work on N7434U was put on hold, the #3 generator was disabled.
 The NTSB investigators believed that the inoperative #3 generator probably was not responsible for the #2 generator's in-flight failure since it was assumed to be isolated from the rest of the electrical system.

-The flight control system would not have been affected by the loss of electrical power, since it relied on hydraulic and mechanical lines, so it was concluded that the loss of control was the result of the crew's inability to see around the cockpit.
+The flight control system would not have been affected by the loss of electrical power, since it relied on hydraulic and mechanical lines, so it was concluded that the loss of control was the result of the crew's inability to see in the dark cockpit.
 It was theorized that the non-activation of the backup electrical system might have been for one of several reasons: